andlo/mycroft-skills-list-gitbook/skills/mycroft-remote-computer.smearumi.md

 ---
-description: 'Control a remote computer via SSH and Wake on Lan.
-Power OFFON'
+description: Control a remote computer via SSH and Wake on Lan.
+Power OFFON
 ---

 ### _mycroft-remote-computer.smearumi_